jmkcoder/uplink-protocol-calendar/docs/internationalization-guide.md

 This guide explains how to use the internationalization features of the Calendar Controller.

-> **Latest Update (v0.2.1)**: Enhanced example compatibility ensures internationalization examples work reliably across all browsers.
+> **Latest Update (v0.2.2)**: Added intelligent locale-based date formatting with automatic format defaults for 15+ locales and enhanced locale switching capabilities.

 ## Overview

-The Calendar Controller supports internationalization through the JavaScript `Intl` API, allowing you to display the calendar in different languages and formats according to regional preferences.
+The Calendar Controller supports comprehensive internationalization through the JavaScript `Intl` API, allowing you to display the calendar in different languages and formats according to regional preferences.
+As of v0.2.2, the controller automatically applies culturally appropriate date format defaults for different locales, making internationalization even easier.

 ## Basic Configuration